1856 Braided Hair Coronet Head Cent - Slanted 5

 Description

 The 1856 Braided Hair Coronet Head Cent - Slanted 5 is a cent produced at the Philadelphia Mint as part of the Braided Hair Coronet Head Cents 1839-1857 series.
-Total mintage reached 2.7 million.
-The obverse features Liberty facing left with braided hair swept up and held by a beaded cord, wearing a headband inscribed LIBERTY, while the reverse displays a wreath enclosing ONE CENT.
-Designed by Christian Gobrecht.
+With a mintage of 2.7 million, this is a less common issue — the lower-mintage of the two mint variants.
+The obverse features Liberty facing left with braided hair swept up and held by a beaded cord, wearing a headband inscribed LIBERTY and the reverse displays a wreath enclosing ONE CENT.
+Penultimate year of the large cent.
+Production declined as the Flying Eagle Cent was being prepared.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $30 to $437 depending on grade and condition.
 Struck in copper, weighing 10.89 grams, 27.5 mm in diameter, with a plain edge.
 Cataloged as PCGS #1922.
-The Braided Hair design was the final iteration of the large cent before the denomination was made smaller in 1857.
-The final large cent type.
-Proof-only dates exist from 1840-1857.
-The series saw declining production as the Mint prepared for the transition to small cents.